Men’s Essential 20 Piece Wardrobe

 WHAT ELSE DO I NEED?

 That depends on how often you wear each item!
 Rule of thumb is never wear the same thing two days in a row.
 Example: If you wear black leather shoes every day for work – you need two pairs minimum, three if you want a choice!
 It is much better to wear an item because you choose to, rather than you have to.
+It would also be good to get a mens leather briefcase that will go with any outfit you chose to wear.

 As I said at the start of this article, this is just the beginning, but you have to start somewhere.
 As with anything in life, for the best results you have to start with a solid foundation and build from there.
 Anything you would add/change/remove from the list?
 Leave a comment and I’ll be sure to include the best suggestions in the next edition.